BUU44580 Managing New Product Development

 Professor Paul Coughlan

-- identify and to understand the contributors to shorter development lead times and increased flows of marketable and manufacturable new products
+- To identify and to understand the contributors to shorter development lead times and increased flows of marketable and manufacturable new products with integrity

-- identify and to understand the choices in structuring the development process, and the integration of differing functional capabilities during the development process
+- To identify and to understand the choices in leading, structuring and running the development process, and integrating differing functional capabilities during the development process

-- develop specific and actionable recommendations to managers to improve a product development process including: a description of the proposed action; time scale for introduction; resources required; knock-on effects anticipated in other areas; measures of performance of the change; expected outcomes
+- To explore, develop and communicate specific and actionable recommendations for managers to improve a product development process including: a description of the proposed action; time scale for introduction; resources required; knock-on effects anticipated in other areas; measures of performance of the change; expected outcomes

-- work effectively as an individual in a team focused on reviewing the performance of a product development process
+- To work effectively as an individual in a team focused on evaluating the practice and performance of a product development process

 Recommended Texts/Key Reading: